IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/linear-progress.md

 ## Styling

-The Linear Procress Indicator component exposes CSS parts for almost all of its inner elements.
+The Linear Progress Indicator component exposes CSS parts for almost all of its inner elements.

 <code-view style="height: 80px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"